 Climate Change Impacts and Adaptations in the Rogue River Basin

 Located in southwest Oregon, the Rogue River Basin consists of unique ecological areas and natural resources that provide important ecosystem services to the region.
 Climate change is likely to generate significant new stresses and exacerbate current stressors to water quantity and quality, species, habitats, and ecosystem processes of the Rogue Basin.
-In 2008, the National Center for Conservation Science and Policy (now the Geos Institute), in collaboration with the University of Oregon’s Climate Leadership Initiative (CLI), released a report entitled Preparing for Climate Change in the Rogue River Basin of Southwest Oregon.
-This report assesses the likely outcomes and risks posed by climate change on human and natural systems in the Basin, and recommends approaches for increasing the capacity of these systems to resist and adapt to those changes.
+In 2008, the National Center for Conservation Science and Policy (now the Geos Institute), in collaboration with the University of Oregon’s Climate Leadership Initiative (CLI; now associated with the Sustainability Institute at Willamette University), released a report entitled Preparing for Climate Change in the Rogue River Basin of Southwest Oregon.
+This report assessed the likely outcomes and risks posed by climate change on human and natural systems in the Basin, and recommended approaches for increasing the capacity of these systems to resist and adapt to those changes.

 The Rogue River Basin is located in southwest Oregon and stretches from the crest of the Cascade Mountains near Crater Lake to the Pacific Ocean.
 Approximately 300,000 people live in the Basin, and rely on agriculture, forestry, tourism, and a diversity of other sectors to support the local economy.
 Climate change is likely to significantly affect the natural systems and resources of the Rogue River Basin, in turn affecting the local economy and residents’ quality of life.

 In 2008, the CLI, in partnership with the Geos Institute and the Mapped-Atmosphere-Plant-Soil-System (MAPSS) Team at the USDA Forest Service Pacific Northwest Research Station, began a project to analyze climate projections and assess the likely impacts of climate change in the Rogue River Basin.
-The CLI and Geos Institute released Preparing for Climate Change in the Rogue River Basin of Southwest Oregon, a report exploring the possible consequences of climate change on human and natural systems in the Basin and recommending a suite of strategies for enhancing the capacity of these systems to withstand and adapt to climate change.
+The CLI and Geos Institute released Preparing for Climate Change in the Rogue River Basin of Southwest Oregon to explore the possible consequences of climate change on human and natural systems in the Basin and recommend a suite of strategies for enhancing the capacity of these systems to withstand and adapt to climate change.

 The MAPSS Team at the USDA Forest Service Pacific Northwest Research Station began by analyzing projected changes in temperature, precipitation, fire patterns, and native vegetation distribution for the Basin.
-The Geos Institute and the CLI presented these projections to a panel of scientists and natural resource managers to assess the likely impacts of climate change on natural systems (aquatic and terrestrial species and habitats).
+The Geos Institute and the CLI presented these projections to a panel of scientists and natural resource managers to assess the likely impacts of climate change on natural systems (e.g., aquatic and terrestrial species and habitats).
 This panel was also asked to identify strategies for increasing ecological resistance and resilience and suggest additional approaches to facilitate ongoing learning and adaptation.
-Using these findings, a panel of managers and policy experts identified the likely risks to built (infrastructure), economic (agriculture, forestry, business), and human (health, education, emergency services) systems.
+Using these findings, a panel of managers and policy experts identified the likely risks to built infrastructure, economic systems (e.g., agriculture, forestry, business), and human systems (e.g., health, education, emergency services).
 They also recommended strategies and policies to enhance the capacity of these systems to withstand and adapt to climate change.

 Outcomes and Conclusions